Benazir Bhutto: Father's execution and her arrest

 After the coup, Zulfikar had appointed his wife co-chair of the PPP, while in October 1977 Benazir was appointed to the PPP's central committee.
 After Zulfikar's death, Benazir replaced his role in the party, becoming its co-leader.
 In February 1981, she formally established the Movement for the Restoration of Democracy (MRD), a group that brought together the PPP with other political parties in the country: the Pakistan Muslim League, Pakistan Democratic Party, Mazdoor Kisan Party, National Awami Party, Quomi Mahaz-e-Azadi, Jamiat-i-Ulema-i-Islam, and the Tahrik-i-Istiqlal.
 The MRD called for a four-point program: an end to martial law, the restoration of the 1973 constitution, parliamentary elections, and the transfer of political power from the military to the elected representatives.
 There was nevertheless much mutual suspicion among the parties in the MRD, with Bhutto having reluctantly allowed groups that firmly opposed her father's government to join.

+During Zia's regime, Bhutto opposed the Hudud Ordinances, which were a set of laws introduced in 1979 that imposed strict Islamic punishments for crimes such as theft, adultery, and alcohol consumption.
+She criticized the ordinances for being discriminatory against women and for enabling the misuse of the legal system to target them, particularly in cases of rape and adultery.
+Bhutto and the Pakistan Peoples Party advocated for reform or repeal of the laws, highlighting the need to protect women's rights and ensure justice.

 From abroad, her brothers, Murtaza and Shahnawaz, turned to paramilitary action, founding the Al Zulfikar group which trained its members to carry out acts of assassination and sabotage to oust Zia's military government.
 After Al Zulfikar orchestrated the 1981 Pakistan International Airlines hijacking, the government used this as the pretext for re-arresting Bhutto and her mother in March.
 Bhutto disapproved of the hijacking, believing that it strengthened Zia's hand; that she was punished for it may have exacerbated tensions with her brothers.
 In July 1981, Nusrat was released so that she could seek medical treatment for cancer abroad, but Bhutto was not.
 She was kept for a time in Karachi before being moved to Sukkur prison and then back again to Karachi.
 During much of this period, she was held in solitary confinement, and experienced a range of health problems, including hair loss, gynaecological issues, and anorexia.
 In December, she was moved into house arrest, where she would remain for two years.
 In the United States—a key ally of Zia's regime—Peter Galbraith helped rally support for Bhutto, including from the politicians Claiborne Pell and James Buckley.
 When Zia visited Washington D.C. in December 1982, they raised the issue of Bhutto's imprisonment with him.
 As international pressure mounted, the Pakistani government agreed to release her, placing her on a flight to Geneva in January 1984.